a8group/rfc/README.md

-# RFC for Architect Ecosystems
+# RFCs for Architect Ecosystems